adrobisch/brainslug/docs/pages/bpmn.md

-# BPMN
+# BPMN Support

-brainslug is able to export flow definitions to BPMN 2.0 as image or XML definitions file.
+brainslug is able to export flow definitions to BPMN 2.0 as rendered image or XML definitions file.

 ## Renderer Example